 The training provided has a maximum value of £1,599 but is fully funded by the British Gas Energy Trust (BGET) and can help students to enhance their workplace skills to prepare them for when they return to work.

-Start-Up Guides.
 Making sure you plan your business correctly from the start is crucial to give yourself best chance of success.
-These handy guides will help you get things right.
+These handy websites will help you get things right:

 National organisations for support and funding